secana/Jenkins-Cakebuild-Test-Project/README.md

 # Jenkins-Cakebuild-Test-Project
-.Net Cake project to test the Jenkins Cakebuild plugin
+.Net Cake project to test the Jenkins Cakebuild plugin.
+It contains an full .Net Core project with unit tests and a Cake script with different build targets.

 ## Build Jenkins Container
 You find a Dockerfile in the folder *Jenkins*.
 This container just takes the current Jenkins image and adds dotnet core to it to make testing of the plugin with Cake easier.